jonathanhogg/flitter/docs/physics.md

 for example if it is to be one side of a distance force but should be ignored for the purposes of calculating attraction due to gravity.

-### `!barrier`

-A `!barrier` constrains all particles to be on one side of it.
-In the case of a system with 3 dimensions, this will be an infinite plane; with 2 dimensions, a line; and with 1 dimension, a point.
-Particles that hit a barrier will "bounce" by reflecting their velocity using the normal of the barrier.

-- `position` - specifies the origin for the barrier
-- `normal` - specifies the orientation of the barrier; particles are constrained to be on the side of the barrier in the direction of this vector
-- `restitution` - the coefficient of restitution (default is `1`)

-Particles bouncing off a barrier will have reflected speed equal to the speed at which they hit the barrier multiplied by the coefficient of restitution: a value of `1` will result in a perfectly elastic collision, whereas `0` would mean all of the particle's velocity is absorbed.

 ### `!constant`

 Specifies a constant force or acceleration to be applied to all particles.
 This